10 Facts & Stats About Learning Retention You’ll Want to Remember

 4) Build Personalized Learning Journeys

-5) Create a Culture of Learning
+5) Create a Culture of Skill Building

 Employee development can’t happen in isolation and your people need to feel that they’re part of a culture that respects, values, and facilitates learning.
 A culture where employees are supported with their development and aren’t afraid to make mistakes is the foundation for success.
 They should be given the freedom to schedule training around their work and encouraged to play an active role to decide what skills they want to learn based on their career goals.
 After all, employees who are invested in their own L&D are more likely to be engaged with their training!